Skip to content

 Using Claude to migrate

-Or just point Claude at this page — the rewrites are mechanical enough that any tool-using LLM can apply them.
+Point Claude Code (or Cursor, …) at this page.
+The rewrites are mechanical enough that any tool-using LLM can apply them across your codebase.